GoogleChrome/web.dev/src/site/content/en/blog/preconnect-and-dns-prefetch/index.md

 Depending on network conditions, a single round trip might take a significant amount of time.
 The connection setup process might involve up to three round trips—and more in unoptimized cases.

 Taking care of all that ahead of time makes applications feel much faster.
-This post explains how to achieve that with two resource hints: `<rel=preconnect>` and `<rel=dns-prefetch>`.
+This post explains how to achieve that with two resource hints: `<link rel=preconnect>` and `<link rel=dns-prefetch>`.

 ## Establish early connections with `rel=preconnect`